 The next day, In Jae meets with the mentor at sandbox and suggests they begin searching for investors.
 She says she wants to invest in the company and asks Ji Pyeong to pitch them the idea.

-It appears that the company has grown exponentially.
-Through photos spread on Dal Mi and Do San’s desk we find out that they’ve gotten married and won the bidding for the self-driving car.
+In 2020, it appears that the company has grown exponentially.
+Through photos spread on Dal Mi and Do San’s desk, we find out that they’ve gotten married and won the bidding for the self-driving car.
 The family of Dal Mi has all gotten together well, and it was revealed that Sa Ha revealed she is dating Chul San.

 So what did you guys think of “Start-Up” ending? did you like it?